AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

    >Ensure that you are entitled to use the identity graph.
    >

-   Before that, a **[!UICONTROL Change to identity graph]** dialog is displayed to ensure you have finished the setup of the identity graph for the dataset as part of the [graph-based prerequisites](/help/stitching/gbs.md#prerequisites) before you use the identity graph for stitching.
+   Before that, a **[!UICONTROL Change to identity graph]** dialog is displayed to ensure you have finished the setup of the identity graph for the dataset.
+This setup is part of the [graph-based prerequisites](/help/stitching/gbs.md#prerequisites) before you can use the identity graph for stitching.
 Select **[!UICONTROL Continue]** to continue.

    * Select a namespace from the **[!UICONTROL Namespace]** drop-down menu.